clemblanco/resume/README.md

 - Contribute on recruitment with improved technical tests and processes while growing into three squads
 - Leading and mentoring the B2B squad, setting high standards in an open and effective environment
 - Facilitate the production of technical specifications and prototypes in a collaborative manner whilst remaining an individual contributor to the squad, focusing on both short and long term goals
-- Help on various DevOps tasks during an interim when trying to build a dedicated DevOps team
+- Upgrade and modernise Laravel applications using Inertia and React within GitHub Actions pipelines
 - Responsible to organise R&D as well as maintaining various private and open source packages
-- Upgrade and modernise Laravel applications using Inertia and React within GitHub Actions pipelines
+- Involved with DevOps and Cyber Security after building a dedicated DevOps team

 ### » Senior Software Engineer - Full Stack at [Pod Point](https://pod-point.com)
 #### April 2019 - January 2020